Better Instruction-Following Through Minimum Bayes Risk: MBR Distillation

 \subsubsection{Utility Metrics and Evaluation}

-We use Prometheus-2-7B as our utility metric, as this yielded the most promising results in our earlier experiments (Section \ref{sec:main_results}), although we also try MBR self-training with ROUGE as the utility metric (Appendix \ref{sec:appendix_dpo_rouge}).
+We use Prometheus-2-7B as our utility metric, although we also try MBR self-training with ROUGE and Llama-3-8b-Instruct as the utility metrics (Appendix \ref{sec:appendix_dpo_rouge} and \ref{sec:appendix_self_train_llama_3}).
 We compare our \textit{dpo} models with greedy decoding against the \textit{sft} models with greedy decoding, beam search and MBR decoding.
 For MBR decoding, we use $N_{\mathrm{cand}} = 30$ and $t = 0.3$ with Prometheus-2-7B as the utility metric.
-We also baseline against models trained with SFT on 12000 UltraChat samples that we call \textit{sft}-full.
+We also baseline against models trained with SFT on 12000 UltraChat samples (\textit{sft}-full).
 Finally, we experiment with BoN self-training, again using Prometheus-2-7B as the utility metric and following the same procedure as for MBR self-training, which yields the models \textit{dpo}-BoN-1, \textit{dpo}-BoN-2 and \textit{dpo}-BoN-3.

 We evaluate our trained models using greedy decoding on AlpacaEval 2.0, once again reporting length-controlled win rates vs. GPT-4, and MT-Bench.
 As we only train our models to engage in single-turn conversations we evaluate only on the first turn of MT-Bench.
 We report additional evaluation results in the Appendix, including head-to-head results between various self-trained models and \textit{sft} with greedy decoding (Appendix \ref{sec:appendix_dpo_h2h}), evaluation results on a selection of popular NLP benchmarks (Appendix \ref{sec:appendix_nlp_bench}), and human study results (Appendix \ref{sec:appendix_human_study}).